 Above: This is St John's North as it is now.
 The WRCC vehicle licensing department occupied three floors of the building behind the blue sign.
 There was a rear entrance which minions such as I had to use.

-When the seniors in the office needed to refer to a card for any purpose, they either fetched it themselves from the appropriate drawer or, much more likely, shouted for one of the juniors to fetch it for them.
-When they had finished with it, they simply dropped the card into their out-tray.
-Towards the end of each day there were usually several hundred cards awaiting re-filing and the worst part of my job, as one of the juniors, was doing the re-filing.
+When the seniors in the office needed to refer to a card for file or any purpose, they either fetched it themselves from the appropriate drawer or, much more likely, shouted for one of the juniors to fetch it for them.
+When they had finished with it, they simply dropped the card/file into their out-tray.
+Towards the end of each day there were usually several hundred items awaiting re-filing and the worst part of my job, as one of the juniors, was doing the re-filing.
 By the time I left the job and joined the RAF I could tell you, from memory, where almost any vehicle had been first registered.

 Above: My diary entry for 21 February 1953